rahulgudu/React-Native-Real-Estate-App/README.md

-# Setup Routes
+# Setup Nativewind

-In this commit/segment we have setup various routes for our application.
-A specific folder strucutre is maintained.
+In this commit/segment we come across the tailwind css version for app development i.e, nativewind.
+The version we are using for this project is nativewind 4 with react native expo version 0.75 along with current version of 0.77

+## Commands Used

+- **Install NativeWind:** `npx expo install nativewind tailwindcss react-native-reanimated react-native-safe-area-context`

+- **Setup Tailwind CSS:** `npx tailwindcss init`